-Updated February 2023
+Updated October 2023

-The Kingdom of Saudi Arabia will celebrate the 93rd iteration of its National Day on 23 September 2023.
+The Kingdom of Saudi Arabia will celebrate the 94th iteration of its National Day on 23 September 2024.
 The National Day commemorates the unification of the various Bedouin tribes, sultanates, minor kingdoms and emirates across a large area of the Arabian Peninsula stretching from the Red Sea to the Persian Gulf.

 In the year 1932, the land was finally unified under the banner of Abdul Al-Aziz ibn Saud, the founding father of Saudi Arabia, who then proceeded to assume the mantle of the Kingdom’s first king as well as the Custodian of the Two Holy Mosques.